-Some of the most valuable historical lessons can be learned by studying ancient history, so students interested in historical topics should have no reservations about focusing a history degree on ancient time periods.
+Some of the most valuable historical lessons can be learned by studying ancient history.
+Students interested in historical topics should have no reservations about focusing a history degree on ancient time periods.
 Whether you study ancient Mesopotamia, Greece, China, Mongolia, Rome or all of the above, you will gain insights that make you a valuable addition to the staff of any organization.
 All you need to get started is a love of knowledge and an interest in the passions and incentives that motivate people.
-While ancient cultures may have differed completely from the modernism of today, ancient people were exactly the same as modern people in temperament and disposition.
+While ancient cultures may have differed completely from today’s society, ancient people were exactly the same as modern people in temperament and disposition.

 Finding Work with a History Degree